vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 Next Expected Update
 --------------------

-There is not a regular update schedule for this document; will be updated as needed.
+There is not a regular update schedule for this document; it will be updated as needed.

 Questions & Answers
 -------------------